patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start all the applications and navigate to _"Remote1/Page 3"_.
+👉 Start all the applications and libraries and navigate to _"Remote1/Page 3"_.
 The page will throw but the application should still be functional.

 > **Warning**
 >